charles-shaw/rhis-builder-idm/README.md

 ```
 ansible-playbook -i inventory main.yml --vault-password-file=/home/parmstro/.ansible/vault.txt
 ```
 Wait a few hours depending on your pipe to the Red Hat CDN and horsepower of your system.
-They you will be able to log in to your Satellite.
+They you will be able to log in to your IdM server.